 If you have an ISA, you can leave the tax-free allowance to your husband, wife or civil partner when you die.
 It’s called the inherited ISA allowance.
 Find out how to inherit an ISA.

 Since April 2015, married couples and civil partners have been able to inherit each other’s ISA allowance on death.
-This new rule applied to anyone who died on or after December 3rd 2014, which was the date of the Autumn Statement that year.
+This new rule applied to anyone who died on or after December 3rd 2014.

-SAVVY TIP: You can’t actually inherit an ISA, but you can inherit their ISA allowance on top of anything you’ve already saved or invested in your own ISAs.
-This allowance will be equivalent to the amount your husband, wife or civil partner had in their ISA(s) at the time they died.
+SAVVY TIP: You can’t actually inherit an ISA, but you can inherit their ISA allowance.
+This allowance is the equivalent to the amount your husband, wife or civil partner had in their ISA(s) at the time they died.
+It is on top of anything you’ve already saved or invested in your own ISAs

 SAVVY TIP: You and your husband, wife or civil partner must have been living together when he or she died in order to inherit their ISA allowance.